From Five Orders a Day to Twenty-Five

 The result

 One person could now comfortably put through 25 orders in a day.
-The old record was five.
-Not because people were working harder, but because the computers were doing all the repetitive work and the people could focus on the things that actually needed a human brain.
+Not because people were working harder, but because the repetitive work was automated and the team could focus on the things that actually needed a human brain.

 Got a process that feels like it should be easier?